Klingerson/unzipMoveSort-Tor/README.md

 * A lot more to follow.

 ** USE CASE	**
-* The primary scope at the moment is to simplify sorting and managing new torrent files rather than organizing an existing library.
+* The primary scope at the moment is to simplify sorting and managing new media files rather than organizing an existing library.
-* Define a landing location for the downloaded Tor files and a destination directory for your Tv and Movie directories.
+* Define a landing location for the downloaded media files and a destination directory for your Tv and Movie directories.
 * My current setup uses a NAS over a LAN and this so far has worked very well, as it is mapped to a drive on the computer I execute the     script from.
-*	It should also be noted that I am a Perl noob, but great at procedural programming as I do it for a living.
+*	It should also be noted that I am a Perl noob, but gernally well versed at procedural programming as I do it for a living.
 This is my     first real Perl script and GitHub repo.
 * Cheers!